 Tom Hanks and Rita Wilson first met on the set of ABC sitcom Bosom Buddies in 1981, and while their relationship started as just a friendship – since Hanks was married to his first wife Samantha Lewes – Wilson and Hanks went public with their relationship in 1986.
-They married in 1988 and have two kids together, Chester “Chet” Hanks and Truman Theodore Hanks.
+They married in 1988 and have four kids together, Colin, Elizabeth, Chet, and Truman Hanks.

 Ever since they first appeared together on the red carpet four decades ago, Hanks and Wilson have remained one of Hollywood’s favorite power couples.

 Kirk Douglas and Anne Buydens

 Kirk Douglas and Anne Buydens were married for 66 years, but initially, the pair didn’t get along.
 Douglas was already an established celebrity when he met French public relations expert Anne Buydens in 1953 on the set of his movie Act of Love while filming in Paris.